Live actor: Shoichi Honda (The Blue Awakening and Persona 4 Arena), Mitsuru Karahashi (The Ultramarine Labyrinth and The Bismuth Crystals)

 - Laughing Mad: Takaya lets out some amazing maniacal laughter in his final showdown against S.E.E.S.

-- Looks Like Jesus: He is given nicknames like Revolver Jesus and Hippie Jesus because of his resemblance to Christ.
-Furthermore, he spreads his arms wide apart after he is defeated, a reference to Christ's crucifixion.
+- Looks Like Jesus: He resembles Christ, and he spreads his arms wide apart after he is defeated, a reference to Christ's crucifixion.
+This was deliberate, given his self-proclaimed status as The Antichrist.

 - Pet the Dog: In his final moments, Takaya wishes that Jin is still with him so they can witness the Fall together.